Fangcun station

-Fangcun station is an interchange station between Line 1 and Line 11 of the Guangzhou Metro.
-Line 1 started operations on 28 June 1997.
-Line 11 started operations on 28 December 2024.
-It will be served by Line 22 by late December 2025, and will become the line's new northern terminus.
+Fangcun station is an interchange station between Line 1, Line 11 and Line 22 of the Guangzhou Metro.
+Line 1 started operations on 28 June 1997, Line 11 started operations on 28 December 2024 and Line 22 started operations on 29 December 2025.
+It is the current northern terminus of Line 22.

 It is situated under the junction of Huadi Avenue North (花地大道北) and Fangcun Avenue Middle (芳村大道中) in Fangcun in the Liwan District.
 The station has six main exits (lettered from A-E) at each of the four corners of the concourse.
 The station is popular with revellers visiting the popular Bai'etan riverside bar street on Changdi Street approx 10 minutes walk from the station, as well as shoppers going to the large superstore located nearby.

 Transport connections

 There are several bus stops nearby including the Fangcun Interchange station on Huadi Dadao at the southern entrance to the Zhujiang Tunnel, which is a major hub for cross-river buses.
 The Fangcun-Huangsha foot/cycle ferry runs from nearby Changdi Road.
 There is a staffed bicycle park outside Exit B of the station.